 PMC began working in Nigeria in 2006.
-Nigeria is currently the 8th most populous country in the world and with a growth rate of 2.8 percent, it will double its population in 25 years.
+Nigeria is currently the 8th most populous country in the world and with a present annual growth rate of 2.71 percent, its population will double in 25 years if left unchanged.

 PMC’s Nigeria radio programs have proven to be exceptionally popular, with programs like Gugar Goge (“Tell It To Me Straight”) and Ruwan Dare (“Midnight Rain”) attracting a devoted audience that tuned in at least once a week and encouraging conversation about important health and human rights issues.
 For instance, 96% of female listeners of Gugar Goge knew of a place where they could get condoms compared to 64.4% of non-listeners.
 PMC has also more recently produced two radio dramas, Tafigawalo (“Working Towards Change”) and Hannunka Mai Sanda (“Power In Your Hands”), in Nigeria.